 When it comes to making home improvements to accommodate an elderly parent with mobility issues, many caregivers first want to know if the project can be covered by a Medicare plan or Medicaid and what are the overall costs, initial and ongoing.
 So, the question for this article is…

 I am sorry to say that Medicare Part A does not consider walk-in tubs to be durable medical equipment so, they won’t pay for the purchase of a walk in tub nor would they contribute anything to the cost of the tub or towards installation costs.

 BUT – if you (or your physician) can demonstrate that this type of tub is an absolute medical necessity – Medicare may reimburse you after you’ve purchased and installed it.
 To do this you would need…

 - a diagnosis of a medical condition that warrants a walk-in tub

 - a written prescription by your physician describing you you need a walk-in tub which should also include any specific features such as “it must have grab bars” or “it must have an anti slip floor”, etc.

 Please know that even if you can prove a walk in tub is an absolute necessity, Medicare may still deny you.
 There is no guarantee that Medicare coverage will reimburse you.

 So, where it may be very difficult to get Medicare to pay for a walk-in tub, Medicare Advantage (MA) is a different story.
 Because this is run by private insurance companies the rules will be different from one company to another so if you have MA please check with your company.

-But all MA insurance offer “health related supplemental benefits” which is loosely defined (hence the different interpretations by different insurance companies).
-Basically, if any one of the following criteria are met – your Medicare Advantage insurance may pay for your bathtub.
+But all Medicare Advantage plans offer “health related supplemental benefits” which is loosely defined (hence the different interpretations by different insurance companies).
+Basically, if any one of the following criteria are met, MA plans may pay for your walk in bathtub.